top of page

 The work Collective Voices does is a critical response to the disruption of a healthy community.

-Our services are applicable in the following settings: Tribal communities, workplace, individuals, families, couples, friendships, neighborhoods & the Street, governments, and unions.
+Our services are applicable in the following settings: Tribal communities, workplace, individuals, families, couples, friendships, neighborhoods & the Streets, governments, and unions.

 There is no replacement for healthy connection to address feelings of isolation and insignificance.